MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-vdek-setup.md

 > Some records in the data entities in the package include a link to ER configurations.
 Therefore, be sure to import ER configurations into Finance before you start to import the data entities package.

 > [!NOTE]
-> As of version 7 of **PL JPK_V7 EM setup**.**zip** file, the package of data entities includes setup for two Electronic messaging processing:
+> As of version 7 of the **PL JPK_V7 EM setup.zip** file, the package of data entities includes setup for two types of Electronic messaging processing:
+>
-> - JPK-V7M: Monthly JPK-V7M declaration (Miesięczny Jednolity Plik Kontrolny VAT z deklaracją V7M)
+> - **JPK-V7M** – Monthly JPK-V7M declaration (Miesięczny Jednolity Plik Kontrolny VAT z deklaracją V7M)
-> - JPK-V7K: Quarterly JPK-V7K declaration (Kwartalny Jednolity Plik Kontrolny VAT z deklaracją V7K)
+> - **JPK-V7K** – Quarterly JPK-V7K declaration (Kwartalny Jednolity Plik Kontrolny VAT z deklaracją V7K)

 ## <a id="general-ledger-parameters-vdek"></a>Set up General ledger parameters